Slack and Mailing Lists

 • If another group member posts something of particular interest you can choose to follow that thread.

-• Click the ellipsis (three dots) to the right of the original post and select “follow message” from the dropdown.
+• Click the ellipsis (three dots) to the right of the original post and select “get notified about new replies” from the dropdown.

 • Getting a reminder about a specific thread